 Soap and detergents are okay when cleaning humidifiers and tanks.
 A mild solution should be fine for the tank, provided that they are not in contact for more than a couple of minutes.
-However, using them regularly and in stronger variants will certainly damage the appearance and functionality of the machine.
+However, one tip in learning how to clean a humidifier is that using them regularly and in stronger variants will certainly damage the appearance and functionality of the machine.

 When it’s time, it’s time.
 If a unit has been in use for several years, it will become a more likely home to bacteria and viruses.
 Once every four or five years, the old unit should be recycled, and a new one should be purchased.
 In addition to new technologies, this will also make the living quarters safer for everyone, especially infants.